NAThompson/DifferentiableRaytracing/README.md

 - Memory requirements are drastically reduced relative to triangle meshes.
 - No error prone conversion into triangle meshes.
 - Pseudocoloring by derived quantities results in fewer visual artifacts.
+- No need to subsample high-accuracy numerical solutions

+^ High accuracy numerical methods might produce sparse pointsets in space.
+Without smooth interpolation, we have to subsample to extreme density to avoid artifacts.

 ---